Editorial Standards

 I saw “Form 15111” mentioned somewhere.
 Is that the same as 15115?

 No. For EA enrollment and renewal missing information, the IRS uses Form 15115.
 If your notice references 15111, double check the document, it is likely a mix up.
-Follow the instructions on your actual IRS notice, and if it says 15115, use the online response process described in this guide.
+Follow the instructions on your actual IRS notice, and if it says 15115, fax or mail your response to the destination printed at the top of Letter 5499 as described in this guide.

 What is Form 8615, and why is it in EA conversations?